Clotonervo/Not-Board-Games/README.md

 # NotBoardGames

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+notboredboardgames.net
 It is a local board game website my friends and I started.
 It was an excuse to practice web development, as well as use a few other technologies that I wasn't super familiar with.

-Currently it is not hosted on any service, but will be hosted using BYU's free domain service provided to its students.
+Currently it is hosted using BYU's free domain service provided to its students.
 Future developements include:
 - Providing instant payment options
 - A live calendar that displays the availability for each board game
 - Other developments as we need them